samueljseay/slideshow/README.md

 You'll need to login to your google account, then the album choice UI is very basic, choose an album and it will load the photos into a slide show.

+## TODO

+1. Load images in a queue with fetch, only loading the first (n) images.
+When image n-1 is displayed, load the next (n) (or something like this)
+2. Cache images as base64 in localstorage with their IDs